AdvKT: An Adversarial Multi-Step Training Framework for Knowledge Tracing: Experiment

 \subsubsection{Implementation Detail}

 The maximum length of each student's learning sequence is $200$.
 The dimension of the hidden state of GRU is set to $64$.
 The question embedding, concept embedding, response embedding and position embedding all have a dimension of $64$.
 We utilize a $4$-headed Transformer in the discriminator.
 The value of $\gamma$ in Eq.~(\ref{RLLoss}) is chosen in \{$0.9$, $0.93$, $0.95$ , $0.98$\}.
-In Eq.~(\ref{L-gen}), $\lambda_1$ is set to $1000$, and $\lambda_2$ is chosen from $\{0,1\}.$ The optimizer used is Adam~\cite{adam}.
+In Eq.~(\ref{L-gen}), $\lambda_1$ is set to $1000$, and $\lambda_2$ is chosen from $\{0,1\}.$ The optimizer used is Adam~\cite{Adam}.
 We update the discriminator every $2$ epochs.
 The learning rate of the generator is $0.001$, while the learning rate of the discriminator is $0.005$.
 The memory overhead incurred during training by AdvKT is comparable to that of recent knowledge tracing models, with AdvKT requiring approximately 15,000 MiB, while LBKT~\cite{LBKT} utilizes around 12,600 MiB.
 During inference stage, AdvKT only requires the use of the generator, thereby reducing GPU memory requirements by half.
-Our model is implemented on PyTorch and is available for reviewers \footnote{Source code for AdvKT: \url{ https://anonymous.4open.science/r/AdvKT-3E60/}} and will be publicly available upon the acceptance of this work.
+Our model is implemented on PyTorch and is available on Github\footnote{Source code for AdvKT: \url{https://github.com/fulingyue/AdvKT}}.